 As well as serving humongous slices of their signature Bertha cake, Get Baked makes luxurious pies to order.
 Flavours include the likes of Lemon Meringue, Mississipi Mud, Caramel Fudge Brownie, Biscoff, Birthday Cake, Banoffee and even a Frankenpie (a mix of 10 different pie slices).

 Once Get Baked opens in Manchester, fans will also be able to order their much-loved brownies, puddings and cookies.
-Their baked goods are always a sell-out both in store and online, with constant updates as to when the Bruce chocolate cake, in particular, will be back in stock.
+Their baked goods are always a sell-out both in store and online, with constant updates as to when the Bertha chocolate cake, in particular, will be back in stock.